Dahsala system: Khazandar

 Khazandar is known to be the treasurer.
 Khazanzar was responsible for the collection of revenue in the district and forward it to the central treasurer.
 The Khazandar was told to accept coin from the former reigns to be collect as bullion and they were not allowed to harass the cultivators who pay in copper, silver or gold or any kind of coin.
 The Khazandar was not allowed to force the paying cultivators to pay more if the coins paid was less than the required amount they have to pay.
 To ensure that collected revenue is safe the Khazandar would have several locks and one of the keys was given to the Amil and the other is kept with himself.

 Shiqqdar

 Shiqqdar was not directly involved with the revenue system.
 Shiqqdar is known to be the chief executive officer of the pargana and responsible to the general administration.
 The Shiqqdar contributes to the revenue system by provided the Amal Guzar with police assistance to collect money.
 The Shiqqdar would ensure that the pargana remained peaceful.
 The Shiqqdar is also responsible to supervise the treasury staff.

-Fotadar
+Fotedar

-The Fotadar and the Khazander had the same job except the Fotadar did it in terms of a pargana (treasure of the pargana).
-The karkuns kept records about information of the land such as which land is useful and which is waste land, the revenue payable from individual cultivator, and the actual collections and arrears.
+The Fotedar and the Khazander had the same job except the Fotedar did it in terms of a pargana (treasure of the pargana).
+The Fotedars kept records about information of the land such as which land is useful and which is waste land, the revenue payable from individual cultivator, and the actual collections and arrears.
+Karkuns were clerks who were handling accounts under Fotedars.